 - Weather emergencies: if the program is outside, designation of a suitable indoor facility that is prepared to be available if necessary.

 - Appropriate levels of access to and supervision of minors.

 - Appropriate behavior, including physical contact and communications which consider the age of minors and the nature of the program.
-Forms, specifically parental or guardian authorizations for participation, authorizations for medical treatment and dispensing medication, student health history, emergency contact information, pick-up and drop off documentation and a photo release form.
+Forms, specifically parental or guardian authorizations for participation, authorizations for medical treatment and dispensing medication, student health history, emergency contact information, pick-up and drop-off documentation and a photo release form.

 - If campers note certain allergies, including food allergies, camp staff should contact DineSLU to ensure that Grand Hall has taken the necessary precautions. and emergency contact information.

-If a program involves an overnight stay in University facilities, the program organizer shall have policies place to address the following:
+If a program involves an overnight stay in University facilities, the program organizer shall have policies in place to address the following:

 - Identification to be worn by personnel, and participants